alec-ng/react-brandywine-editor/README.md

    */
   onChange: PropTypes.func,

   /**
-   * Whether or not to show descriptive text beside plugins in editor mode
-   * default: true
-   */
-  showPluginDescription: PropTypes.bool,

-  /**
    * Used to generate blocks on the canvas.
 Note it's an array of element types, not elements */